ATIC-Yugandhar/cis-eks-kyverno/docs/final-report.md

 ### Cluster-Based Testing

 - Policies were deployed to live EKS clusters (both compliant and noncompliant).
-- Validation was performed using Kyverno’s reporting features and manual inspection of cluster resources.
+- Validation was performed using Kyverno's reporting features and manual inspection of cluster resources.

 ---